pr-triage-effort/CostAwareCR-Action/README.md

 ```

 ### Permissions
 When using the default `GITHUB_TOKEN` provided automatically at the start of each workflow run, you need to manually provide the required permissions in the workflow file.
-The PR Review Analysis action needs write access for the `contents`,`attestations` and `pull-requests` scopes.
+The PR Triage by Review Effort action needs write access for the `contents`,`attestations` and `pull-requests` scopes.
 If you are using a personal access token (PAT), you need to configure those permissions in the repository settings and add it to you secrets.
 See the [GitHub documentation][permission-scopes] for more info.

 ```yaml
 permissions: